 3. Alignment Of All Your Functions

-The alignment can be in terms of communication, cooperation and coordination.
-For example, you are having a great success at sales but your marketing team starts producing content that is irrelevant to what you do, then you might lose your sales as it is a misalignment.
+The alignment can be in terms of communication, cooperation, and coordination.
+For example, you are having great success at sales but your marketing team starts producing content that is irrelevant to what you do, then you might lose your sales as it is a misalignment.